jasonxchen/spotifly/README.md

 * [x] Associate 1:M and M:M relationships for User and Routine models, and Routine and Exercise models respectively
 * [ ] Render users, routines, and exercises GET routes
 * [ ] Implement POST, PUT, and DELETE routes for users and routines
-* [ ] Incorporate wger Workout Manager REST API for exercise data
-* [ ] "Add to routine" functionality for exercises from API
+* [x] "Add to routine" functionality for exercises from wger's Workout Manager REST API
 * [ ] Working user authentication and authorization
 * [x] Incorrect login management
 * [x] Password information is securely handled